arpnghosh/muffin/README.md

 ## Project Description

 Muffin is a simple full-text search engine implemented in Go.
-It builds an inverted index from documents, supporting tokenization, stemming, and boolean search operations (intersection for AND, union for OR).
+It builds an inverted index from documents, supporting tokenization, stemming, boolean search operations (intersection for AND, union for OR) and phrase queries where token must appear consecutively.

 ## Features